emacsmirror/better-defaults/README.md

 ## Usage

+There are three steps:

+1. Add [Marmalade](https://marmalade-repo.org) to your package
+   sources.
-Installing this library (using `M-x package-install` after adding [Marmalade](https://marmalade-repo.org) to your package sources is all that's required.
+2. Install this library (using `M-x package-install`).
+3. Add `(require 'better-defaults)` to your init-file.

-You can run from source by placing a checkout on your `load-path` and running `(require 'better-defaults)`.
+You can run from source by doing the following:

-Normally it's recommended to use `autoload` instead of `require` in your init file, but since better-defaults is such a small library it loads quickly enough not to impact startup time.
+1. Clone this repository.
+2. Add `(add-to-list 'load-path "/path/to/better-defaults")` to your init-file.
+3. Add `(require 'better-defaults)` to your init-file.

 ## New behaviour